 Start with the Vatican Museums and the Sistine Chapel.
 The museums house thousands of artworks spanning centuries, but the highlight for most visitors is Michelangelo’s ceiling in the Sistine Chapel.
 Expect to spend 2-3 hours just to see the major highlights.

-A few important things to know: Vatican Museum tickets are now personalised, so you’ll need to provide your full name and a government-issued ID when booking, and bring that ID with you.
+A few important things to know.
+Vatican Museum tickets have been personalised since August 2024, so you’ll need to provide your full name and a government-issued ID when booking, and bring that ID with you on the day.
 The best place to get tickets is the official Vatican website, which has the best prices.
+One trap to avoid: if staff judge that you don’t qualify for a reduced ticket you’ve booked (student, EU youth, and so on), they will charge you the full price on the day on top of the discounted ticket you already paid for.
+Book the right category up front.

 If the official site is sold out (which happens in peak season), Tiqets often has availability from a different ticket pool, though at a slightly higher price.

 We’d also recommend considering a guided tour.
 We took the Pristine Sistine tour, which gets you into the Sistine Chapel before the general public.
-It’s a premium experience but it was one of the highlights of all our trips to Rome.
+It’s a premium experience, and it was one of the highlights of all our trips to Rome.
 You can see all available Vatican tours from TakeWalks here.

 From the Vatican Museums, walk around to St. Peter’s Basilica.
 This is the largest Catholic church in the world (technically it’s in Vatican City, not Italy, which means the Milan Duomo gets to claim the Italian record).
-It’s free to enter, though the queue for security can be long.
+Entry to the basilica is free.
+The queue for security can be very long in peak season.

 For our complete guide to visiting Vatican City, including all the highlights, ticket options, and tips, see our guide to the Vatican.

 After the Vatican, the 2,000-year-old Castel Sant’Angelo is a short walk along the Tiber.
 Originally built as a mausoleum for Emperor Hadrian, it’s been a fortress, a prison, and a papal residence over the centuries.
-The views from the top are excellent, and it’s a nice contrast to the Vatican’s indoor galleries.
+The rooftop terrace has one of the best views in Rome, and it’s a nice contrast to the Vatican’s indoor galleries.
+Important to know: it’s closed Mondays (open Tuesday to Sunday, 9am to 7:30pm, last entry 6:30pm), so plan around that if your Day 2 lands on a Monday.
 You can buy tickets in advance here.

 For the rest of your afternoon, explore whatever catches your eye.
 The Trastevere neighbourhood across the river is great for wandering, with narrow streets, good restaurants, and a less touristy feel than the historic centre.
 Or visit the Borghese Gallery if you’ve booked tickets in advance (it sells out quickly).